 By Geoffrey Chang

 Squished in between two layers of the family tree, this part of the population ends up having to care for ageing or sick parents on one side and hyper-active kids on the other.
-They really are ‘stuck in the middle’.
+Sometimes referred to as the 'sandwich generation' - they really are ‘stuck in the middle’.

 Bearing the brunt of this double burden takes its toll.
 As the following facts reveal, these carers are often forced to sacrifice their own quality of life, mental health and financial wellbeing.
 Since many don’t even identify as carers, we’ll all do well to appreciate the efforts of those who deal with this especially heavy workload.